Paleontology in Colorado: Scientific research

 Around March 1877 a man named Oramel Lucas discovered sauropod bones in a valley called Garden Park located a few miles north of Canon City.
 He wrote to Edward Drinker Cope and O. C. Marsh, the famous rival paleontologists of the bone wars to alert them about his discovery.
 Although Marsh never responded, Cope did, and Oramel Lucas and his brother Ira began digging up local fossils and sending them to Cope.
 These turned out to be the remains of a new species.
 By August of the same year, Cope had formally named the animal excavated by the Lucas brothers Camarasaurus supremus.
 This species may have been the most massive known in the entire Morrison Formation, with estimated putting its body weight at more than 100,000 lbs.
 Later, a crew working on behalf of O. C. Marsh under Mudge and Williston started a quarry nearby.
 They made several important finds like the new species Allosaurus fragilis and Diplodocus longus.
 Following the initial excavations in the quarry field work stopped until 1883.
 That year brothers Marshall and Henry Felch reopened excavations there, again on behalf of O. C. Marsh.
 They worked for five year collecting many dinosaurs already known from the formation, but also the new species Ceratosaurus nasicornis.

 In 1890 paleontologist Charles D. Walcott found broken pieces of the bony plates embedded in the skin of Middle Ordovician jawless fish known as ostracoderms.
 These fossils were the oldest known vertebrate remains in the world at the time.
 The rocks preserving the fossils were gray and reddish sandstone deposited by shallow water.
 Other fossils found alongside the ostracoderms lived articulated brachiopods, conodonts, gastropods, ostracods, pelecypods, sponges, trilobites, and trace fossils left by worms.

 After the Felch brothers ended their field work, the so-called Marsh-Felch quarry lay unworked for twelve years.
 However, in 1900 William Utterback began fieldwork in the area under John Bell Hatcher for the Carnegie Museum of Natural History.
 In the two ensuing years of field work Utterback found many skeletons of previously known dinosaurs, but also the new genus Haplocanthosaurus.
 This was the smallest known sauropod species of the Morrison Formation.
 Around 1920 major fossil finds occurred in Oligocene deposits Colorado shares with South Dakota.
 Dozens of articulated skeletons and skulls were uncovered.
-Among them were animals resembling giant pigs, rhinoceroses, and titanotheres.
+Among them were animals resembling giant peccaries and rhinoceroses, as well as entelodonts and brontotheriids.
 One notable rhinoceros discovery had occurred in Weld County.
 In 1925 small duckbilled dinosaurs were discovered in eastern Colorado.
 Later, in 1955, the American Museum of Natural History uncovered a stone block in south-central Colorado preserving several Eocene Eohippus skeletons.